 - Organizing information for a report or presentation

-- Having ready access to all the information you need about a topic
+- Collecting all the information you need about a topic

 - Finding the important information is easy